ivanpaulovich/event-sourcing-castanha/README.md

 ### Option 1 - Running with Visual Studio 2017

-Run the projects `BearerAuthAPI.Infrastructure`, `MyAccountAPI.Consumer.Infrastructure` and `MyAccountAPI.Producer.Infrastructure`.
+Run the projects with Visual Studio 2017 and with .NET Core SDK installed.

+*`BearerAuthAPI.Infrastructure`
+*`MyAccountAPI.Consumer.Infrastructure`
+*`MyAccountAPI.Producer.Infrastructure`.

 ### Option 2 - Running with dotnet commands